Pre- and Post-surgical Rehabilitation

 Unfortunately, once you leave the operating theatre the hard work is not over.
 Your surgeon will have repaired the tissue as best as possible, however it is up to you to look after the area and start exercising it as soon as you’re able.
 Exercise is crucial in optimising your results, regaining full movement and strength and get you back to your previous function quicker – whether that means work and sports or gardening and home maintenance.
 Surgery has a major effect on your body, including the wasting of muscles, reduced joint movement that can cause stiffness, reduced circulation and pain.

 We follow evidence-based, structured post-surgical protocols and liaise closely with your specialist to ensure a smooth recovery.
 You do not need a referral to come and see us.

-If you need to have surgery down the track, it is highly recommended you start physiotherapy before your operation to ensure your muscles, joints and ligaments are in the best possible condition before surgery and to optimise and speed up your rehabilitation after the surgery.
+If you need to have surgery, it is highly recommended you start physiotherapy before your operation to ensure your muscles, joints and ligaments are in the best possible condition before surgery in order to optimise and speed up your rehabilitation after the surgery.
 Physiotherapy before an operation is known as “pre-hab”.